-Collagen supplements are important as collagen proteins are almost totally absent from the modern western diet, as most of our protein sources are muscle meat and not the animal parts that contain lots of collagen (bones, skin, joints, etc.).
+Collagen Peptides are important as collagen proteins are almost totally absent from the modern western diet, as most of our protein sources are muscle meat and not the animal parts that contain lots of collagen (bones, skin, joints, etc.).
 Of course, today we eat less and less tripe, aspic, bone stock, pig’s trotters and such.
 That is a big mistake!
 As the protein content of animal, bodies are also mostly collagens, and as the source of the protein intake of our ancestors and modern hunter-gatherers is almost exclusively of animal origin, it is only logical that a large majority of their protein supply should be collagen peptides.
 Our ancestors and modern hunter-gatherers did use every part of an animal, they did not just eat its meat.
-For me, it follows from the above that during our evolution we adapted for high consumption of collagen proteins: it is the healthy way of living for us.
+For me, it follows from the above that during our evolution we adapted to high consumption of collagen proteins: it is the healthy way of living for us.
 It is unusual for our body and should cause problems if only a small part of the consumed proteins are collagens.
 In the following, I will attempt to support this idea.